 Demonstrate two ways of opening a document in Flash: by double-clicking the Flash document or by starting Flash, choosing File > Open.
-Let your students know that a Flash file can either have the extension FLA or XFL.
+Let your students know that a Flash file can either have the extension, FLA or XFL.
 The XFL document is a newer Flash format (requiring CS5 or later), which is contained within a folder of other related assets.
-Explain the difference between a published SWF file and the FLA or XFL file.
-A SWF file is a compressed, published Flash document, which is uploaded to a server to play with the Flash Player in a browser, whereas the FLA file is the editable source document.
+Explain the difference between a published project and the source file.
+The FLA file is the editable source document while the published project are the files necessary to play the movie in the target environment.